 Current research indicates that the workforce of the 21st century is going to be one where job mobility and retraining are dominant features.
-To this end, the Middle School curriculum will have the goal of promoting life-long learning and dealing with change.
+To this end, the Middle School curriculum will have the goal of promoting life-long learning.

 The main objectives of the curriculum are:

 - Promoting a high standard of Literacy and Numeracy.